s-saisw/readingSummary/speedReading.md

 - This paper focuses on the Great US Recession (2003-2016).
 - The causes of involuntary part-time work are cyclical and structural factors (i.e. demand and supply determinants e.g. industry employment shares, labor costs, population demographics).
 - It finds that the effect cyclical factors disappears after 2010 but that of structural factors persists to 2016.

+## March, Week 2
+### Breining et al. (2020), JLE - Birth order & Deliquency
+- This paper employs data sets from two different settings: Denmark and Florida.
+- Second-born boys are more likely to be enter criminal justice system than first borns.
+- The effect is likely to come through parental time investment.
+The use of daycare is more intensive for the second born boys.